amirmadethis/RocketPatrol-Moded/README.md

 - Menu colors are completly different now and the title of the game is changed to the 'GOLDEN CASTEL' with a biref story about the game.

 ## Implement the speed increase that happens after 30 seconds in the original game (5)
-- I added a few if statements which increases the speed of the boats to 5, 6, 7 (in order of low to high)
+- Added a few if statements which increases the speed of the boats to 5, 6, 7 (in order of low to high)

 ## Display the time remaining (in seconds) on the screen (10)
-- I created a new varaible to keep track of the time starting initially from the given starting time and reducing it over time.
+- Created a new varaible to keep track of the time starting initially from the given starting time and reducing it over time.

+## Create a new spaceship type (w/ new artwork) that's smaller, moves faster, and is worth more points (20)
+- A new spaceship type variable named goldbar was created that is worth 100 points and moves really fast.
+- Created a new goldex.png to represent the gold exploding and implemented in the game.
+(Art work was done by myself)